huridocs/uwazi/README.md

 #### Dev Shell Container ("Docker")

-This project includes a container ("Docker") which includes the required dependencies (as above) for local development.
+This project includes a ("Docker") container which already includes the required dependencies (as above) to simplify set up for development.
 This guarantees a uniform development environment by avoiding subtle differences between individual developers machines.
-Here's how to use it:

-    ./devshell.sh
+Once you have a container runtime installed (e.g.
+[Podman](https://github.com/containers/libpod) via `dnf install podman-docker` or [Docker](https://docs.docker.com/install/)), and a tool to process docker-compose.yml (e.g. [Podman Compose](https://github.com/containers/podman-compose/) via `pip3 install podman-compose` or [Docker Compose](https://docs.docker.com/compose/install/), you can simply use:

+    ./docker-compose build
+    ./docker-compose up

+_TODO mount $PWD into container as GitHub source, and make container simply run it, not devshell..._ and _TODO access Uwazi on ...!_

 ### Default login